hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

   attribute data in the "information" overlay.
 - Consider using the PII flag in the Capture Base to provide guidance to the user about the sharing of PII.
-- Use the credential branding overlay and [Aries RFC 0756: The Aries Credential Branding Style Guide] in displaying the credential in various contexts (e.g., in a credential offer prompt, in a list, selected from a list, alone on a page, etc.).
+- Use the branding meta overlay and [RFC0756 OCA for Aries Style Guide] in displaying the credential in various contexts (e.g., in a credential offer prompt, in a list, selected from a list, alone on a page, etc.).
 - Process the attribute data using the `type`, `encoding`, `format`, `unit` and `standard` overlays and display tha attributes appropriately for a given user.
   For example, display dates in a form suitable for the language and country